 Summer Public Service Fellowship Program

-The University of Arkansas School of Law Summer Public Service Fellowship Program provides seven paid public service fellowships to promising law students interested in public service careers.
+The University of Arkansas School of Law Summer Public Service Fellowship Program provides paid public service fellowships to promising law students interested in public service careers.
 It offers meaningful employment opportunities and provides legal services to nonprofit, non-governmental and government entities that cannot otherwise afford summer interns.
+During the summer of 2020, the Program will offer fellowships to ten students.

 - First- and second-year law students are eligible, and preference will be given to first-year students.